Basic Lens Calibration (without lens distortion)

 Add a new calibration point.

-In the appearing window, you can adjust the focal length for the current zoom + focus encoder position.
+You can adjust the focal length for the current zoom + focus encoder position in the appearing window.
 You can either adjust the Focal length or the Field Of View value whichever you find more informative, they’re linked together.

 When you’ve found a suitable value place the virtual marker precisely on the leg.
 If your test object has two legs, use Marker 2 as well.